 Hints for Writing a Budget Justification

 The Budget Justification is a very important part of your application.
-Peer reviewers will use it to evaluate the appropriateness of the financial resources you have identified as necessary for your project, and IMLS staff will use it to check your calculations and to make determinations regarding the allowability of specific expenses according to the appropriate set of cost principles.
+Peer reviewers will use it to evaluate the appropriateness of the financial resources you have identified as necessary for your project and IMLS staff will use it to check your calculations and to make determinations regarding the allowability of specific expenses according to the applicable cost principles.

-Your Budget Justification should coordinate closely with your IMLS Budget Form in format and content.
+Your Budget Justification should align with your IMLS Budget Form.
 It should identify the purpose for each expense and explain how you arrived at each cost, including any that you may have consolidated and summarized on the budget form.

-Below is a suggested format with hints about what to include.
+Below is a suggested format with examples of what to include.

 1. Salaries and Wages

 For each person whose salary or wages will be paid with IMLS funds or by cost share, identify them by name, describe his/her role in the project, the percent of time to be devoted to the project, and at what rate of pay.
 If cost share is being provided by unpaid volunteers, explain how you arrived at the dollar figure used to represent the value of their services.